Louis E. Sola: Federal Maritime Commission

-Following COVID-19, Sola has applied his extensive experience in international trade to the work of the Commission in meeting its mandate of ensuring a competitive and reliable supply chain focused on promoting U.S. exports through Office Of The United States Trade Representative and the Export–Import Bank of the United States.
-His 2024 renomination was publicly supported by 73 different trade, agriculture and transportation industry groups.
+Following the end of the global Covid-19 pandemic, Sola leveraged his experience in international trade to the commission's agenda by helping meet its mandate to ensure a competitive and reliable supply chain focused on promoting U.S. exports through Office Of The United States Trade Representative and the Export–Import Bank of the United States.
+In 2024, when he was renominated to the post by President Biden, Sola was publicly endorsed by 73 different trade, agriculture and transportation industry groups.

-Sola has been active advocating for the reduction of Green House Gases in maritime transport through greater efficiency and the use of alternate marine fuels in international trade by reaching out to stakeholders and government to form an "Alternate Marine Fuels Challenge" to reduce emissions.
-In an open letter to US President Joe Biden, Federal Maritime Commissioner Louis Sola has called for the private sector to form an alternative marine fuel coalition ‘to determine the appropriate standards and benchmarks for seeking progress in decarbonization’, which should also receive government financial support.
+He has actively advocated for the reduction of Green House Gases in maritime transport through greater efficiency and the use of alternate marine fuels in international trade by engaging stakeholders and government representatives to form an "Alternate Marine Fuels Challenge" to lessen emissions.
+In an open letter to President Biden, Sola called for the private sector to form an alternative marine fuel coalition, "to determine the appropriate standards and benchmarks for seeking progress in decarbonization", which should also receive government financial support.

-In December 2024, Sola decried Spain's ban on US ships carrying aid to Israel, stating that it is "a violation of the law, and could result in substantial offsetting fines on Spanish-flag vessels, limitations on cargo carried between Spain and the United States, and other remedial actions within the commission’s discretion."
-Sola also said that "Disruptions to international trade systems not only threaten global shipping networks, but also compromise the consumer markets they support."
+In December 2024, Sola criticized Spain's ban on U.S. ships carrying aid to Israel calling it a "violation of the law which could result in substantial offsetting fines on Spanish-flag vessels, limitations on cargo carried between Spain and the United States, and other remedial actions within the commission’s discretion."
+He said that, "disruptions to international trade systems not only threaten global shipping networks, but also compromise the consumer markets they support."

-President Joe Biden renominated Sola to the Federal Maritime Commission on July 11, 2024, and sent his nomination to the United States Senate the same day.
+On January 28, 2025, the chairman testified before the U.S. Senate Committee on Commerce, Science, and Transportation in a hearing titled, Fees and Foreign Influence: Examining the Panama Canal and Its Impact on U.S. Trade and National Security.
+He provided testimony about the nefarious influence of China in the region.

-On January 20, 2025, Sola was designated Chairman of the Federal Maritime Commission by President Donald J. Trump.
+On January 20, 2025 President Trump designated Sola to the Chair of the U.S. Federal Maritime Commission.
+He completed his service on June 30, 2025.